 - Ensure your loved one’s safety.
 Do whatever you can to protect him or her from overdose, and develop a plan for how you will respond if he or she does take too many prescription drugs and needs immediate attention.

-- Investigate treatment options that have helped others who were abusing or dependent upon the type of prescription drugs that your loved one has been involved with.
-Identify treatment programs that seem to be the best fit according to your loved one’s needs.
+- Investigate rehab options that have helped others who were abusing or dependent upon the type of prescription drugs that your loved one has been involved with.
+Identify rehab programs that seem to be the best fit according to your loved one’s needs.

 - Get help.
 Recruit a few trusted friends or family members to assist you, both in your research and in your effort to keep your loved one safe.
 The members of small group may also be valuable sources of support for each other.
 If a loved one is struggling with addiction, friends and family members are also affected.